romanostd/Cosmetics-page/README.md

 # FrontEnd Challenge

-Esta é uma aplicação web que lista e detalha cosméticos.
-Você pode filtrar, ordenar e marcar cosméticos como favoritos.
+This is a web application that lists and details cosmetics.
+You can filter, sort, and mark cosmetics as favorites.

-## Como Executar
+## How to Run

-1. Clone este repositório.
+1. Clone this repository.
-2. Instale as dependências usando `npm install`.
+2. Install dependencies using `npm install`.
-3. Execute o aplicativo com `npm start`.
+3. Run the app with `npm start`.

-## Recursos e Funcionalidades
+## Features and Functionalities

-- Listagem de cosméticos com imagem, nome, preço e categoria.
+- Listing of cosmetics with image, name, price, and category.
-- Filtro por nome, categoria, preço e favoritos.
+- Filters by name, category, price, and favorites.
-- Ordenação ascendente/descendente por preço e nome.
+- Ascending/descending sorting by price and name.

-## Tecnologias Utilizadas
+## Technologies Used

 - React
-- Axios (para fazer solicitações à API)
+- Axios (for making API requests)
-- FontAwesome (para ícones)
+- FontAwesome (for icons)